ixjb94/indicators/readme.md

 Fastest Technical Indicators written in typescript
 This project is transpiled version of TulipCharts/tulipindicators (C version)
 So all algorithms are available in `./reference` folder
-All indicators are `1.3x` to `100x` faster than available indicators on github.

 ### Benchmark and Tests
-All of the indicators are super fast (because of good algorithms) and heavily tested
-Benchmark cases: @ixjb94/indicators, node-talib, tulipnode, technicalindicators, pandas_ta
+All indicators are `1.3x` to `100x` faster than available indicators on github, and heavily tested Benchmark cases: @ixjb94/indicators, node-talib, tulipnode, technicalindicators, pandas_ta

 ### Installation